Geobuddy/geobuddy.github.io/_posts/2019-11-18-dashboard.md

 3. **[Chicago Community Area Population](https://www.chicago.gov/content/dam/city/depts/zlup/Zoning_Main_Page/Publications/Census_2010_Community_Area_Profiles/Census_2010_and_2000_CA_Populations.pdf)**: Population size per community area based on the 2010 census.

 ## Architecture
 This dashboard uses [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture), a client, server and database architecture.
 In this architecture as shown in the figure below, the web client is responsible for querying the database and returning an HTTP response in for of a GeoJSON object.
-The HTTP response is processed and manipulated using JavaScript and displayed using HTML in the browser. {: style="text-align: justify"}
+The HTTP response is processed and manipulated using JavaScript and displayed using HTML in the browser.
+This architecture allows each tier (i.e. Web, Server and Database) to be developed and maintain independently on a separate platform.
+This means that any of the three tiers can be replaced or upgraded in response to technological advancements, for example, the release of a new operating system (OS).
+{: style="text-align: justify"}

 <img src="{{ site.url }}{{ site.baseurl }}/images/dashboard/3_tier.jpg" alt="Three tier architecture">

+## Steps

-## GUI (Results)
+## Graphical User Interface GUI (Results)

 ## Summary (Final Recommendation)